jeremydmoore/coding4ch/README.md

 1. Install GitHub Desktop
 1. Install Visual Studio Code
 1. Install Python
-1. Update PIP and install Pipenv
+1. Install Pipenv
+1. Install development environment using PipFile from this GitHub repository

 Install the [Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) by opening PowerShell as Administrator and running (and *restart your computer* when prompted):